plone/training/theming/theme-package.rst

 For all other pages, the title and description stay at their place in the content area.

-Status messages
+Status Messages
 +++++++++++++++

-Plone will render status messages in the ``#global_statusmessage`` element.
+Plone will render status messages in an element with the CSS-ID ``#global_statusmessage``.
-We want to bring these messages across to the theme.
-For this, we add another placeholder into our theme template:
+To show the messages in our theme, we have to add another placeholder into our theme template (e.g. next to the ``above-content`` viewlets):

 .. code-block:: html
+   :emphasize-lines: 2

    <div class="row">
      <div id="global_statusmessage"></div>
      <div id="above-content"></div>
    </div>

-and we already have this rule to bring the messages across:
+The necessary rule is already available:

 .. code-block:: xml

    <!-- Alert message -->
    <replace css:theme-children="#global_statusmessage" css:content-children="#global_statusmessage" />

-To test that, just edit the front page.
-You should see a confirmation message from Plone.
+To test that the status messages are working, you can for example edit the front page and then click on cancel or save, which will give you a confirmation message from Plone.

 Main content area 1
 +++++++++++++++++++